b5050d/reinforcement/medium/README.md

 - Could start with just one food, and then move up from there

 - going to have the environment be a matrix

+### Curriculum Brainstorming
+- Looks like on a small map with a single resource